 Unblocked video content isn’t any fun if you have to wait for an eternity for it to finish buffering, or if it pauses halfway through to catch up.
 NordVPN offers protected connection speeds that provide plenty of horsepower for streaming 1080p or 4K HDR content.

 NordVPN follows a strict “no logs” policy, meaning there is never any evidence of any of your online antics.

 As an additional layer of privacy protection, the provider also accepts the privacy-friendly Bitcoin cryptocurrency as payment for their services.

 I think any of us would be hard-pressed to name a modern streaming-capable desktop or mobile device platform that Netflix isn’t available on.
 NordVPN has that covered, with native app support for Windows, macOS, iOS, Android, Amazon Fire, Linux, and Android TV devices.
 They also provide browser extensions for the Chrome and Firefox browser platforms.

 The provider allows up to 6 concurrent connections via the same user login.
 It also works on numerous makes and models of wireless routers.
 If you’d prefer a ready-made router solution, pre-configured router options are available from FlashRouters.com.

 While I hope your VPN connection is never “ghosted” and always works as it should, it’s highly likely that you’ll need to contact your VPN provider’s customer support department with an issue from time to time.

-ExpressVPN provides top-notch customer support to its users, with live support chat, a trouble ticket submission form and an informative searchable support library.
+NordVPN provides top-notch customer support to its users, with live support chat, a trouble ticket submission form and an informative searchable support library.

 The provider has always provided a high level of support when I have had issues, providing fast and informed answers to all of my support inquiries.
 I have also been able to quickly find helpful support-library articles to aid me in the search for VPN-related knowledge.